-- An estimate of the number of units to be leased at the subject property, on average. - The forecasted rent-up scenario exhibits an average of 8units being leased per month.

-• Number of units expected to be leased by AMI Targeting.
+- An estimate of the number of units to be leased at the subject property, on average. - The forecasted rent-up scenario exhibits an average of 8 to 9 units being leased per month. - Number of units expected to be leased by AMI Targeting.

 AMI Target Group Number of units Expected to be Leased

-50% AMI 13
+50% AMI 14

-60% AMI 44
+60% AMI 37

-Market 7
+Market 17

-at the end of the 1 to 8-month absorption period
+^{} at the end of the 1 to 8-month absorption period

-Number of months required for the project to reach stabilization of 93% occupancy.

-- A 93% occupancy rate is forecasted to occur within 8months of the placed in service date.
+- Number of months required for the project to reach stabilization of 93% occupancy. - A 93% occupancy rate is forecasted to occur within 8-months of the placed in service date.
 Stabilized occupancy, subsequent to initial lease-up is expected to be 93% or higher up to but no later than a three month period, beyond the absorption period. - The absorption rate should coincide with other key conclusions.
 For example, insufficient demand or unachievable rents should be reflected in the absorption rate. - A reconciliation of the proposed LIHTC and Market Rate net rents by bedroom type with current average market rate net rents by bedroom type are supportive of the forecasted absorption and stabilization periods.